 Bond Certificate.
 We are issuing the bonds in book entry form.
 Therefore, bond certificates will not be issued.
 Instead, the fiscal agent will mail to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
-Certificates will be issued only to government agencies, pension funds, financial institutions and Employee Benefit Plans that so request at the time of purchase.
+Certificates will be issued only to agencies, pension funds, financial government institutions and Employee Benefit Plans that so request at the time of purchase.
 We will forward all notices relating to the bonds to the registered owner(s).
 You may transfer a bond, if permitted under the terms of this prospectus supplement, by notifying the fiscal agent in writing of the transfer request along with appropriate transfer documents and any fee and expenses required by the fiscal agent to be paid by the transferor.
 The transferor must also pay the State for any of the State's expenses in connection with the transfer.
 The fiscal agent will then record the transfer in the bond register.
 We will only repurchase bonds upon presentation of appropriate transfer documents (and the bond certificate if one was issued) to the fiscal agent.
-Upon maturity of a book entry bond or redemption of a book entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register.
+Upon maturity of a book entry bond or redemption of a book entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register or, if written instructions are given by the registered owner, by automatic clearing house funds to the bank and bank account specified by the registered owner.
 Bond certificate holders must present the physical certificate to the fiscal agent to receive payment.
-You are responsible for the cost of replacing a bond certificate if it is lost, stolen or destroyed after you receive it.
+The bond owner will bear all expenses in connection with the replacement and delivery of a new bond.
+Israel will issue a new bond certificate to the bond owner for no cost, in case the bond owner notifies the fiscal agent in writing that the bond certificate was never delivered, no later than six (6) months following the original Issue Date of the bond.

 Fiscal Agent.
-The Bank of New York will act as the fiscal agent for the bonds.
-The address for The Bank of New York is 101 Barclay Street, New York, New York 10286, Attention: Corporate Trust Administration.
-The telephone number is (212) 495-1784.
+Computershare will act as the fiscal agent for the bonds.
+The address for Computershare is 250 Royall Street, Canton, MA 02021, Attention: State of Israel Bonds.
+The telephone number is 1-866-SOI-DIAL (764-3425).